Norwegian Elkhound Dogs

-Norwegian Elkhounds have a bold and boistrous temperament.
-Always ready for a game the Norwegian Elkhound has heaps of energy and an air of self confidence around them.
-Most are very friendly towards strangers and training may be needed in order to prevent a jumpy/licky assault of any house guest.
-The breed can be ok with cats if they are exposed from early puppyhood but they do have a high prey drive.
+Norwegian Elkhounds are a boisterous and bold breed.
+Always up for a game, these dogs have heaps of energy and an air of self-confidence around them.
+They are most friendly towards strangers and training may be needed to stop them from jumping up and licking any visitor’s face.
+The breed will be ok with other animals if raised with them, though they do have a high prey drive.

 - Status: Common